How to pay with your phone or watch in Europe?

 Are there any advantages to paying with your smartphone or connected watch?

-Mobile payment applications offer other associated services such as payment history, detailed purchase information, dematerialised tips, instant payments between individuals, promotional offers, etc.
+Mobile payment applications offer other associated services.
+This includes payment history, detailed purchase information, dematerialised tips, instant payments between individuals, promotional offers, etc.

-Some phone manufacturers offer a "wallet" system where you can store your various payment cards as well as your loyalty cards, restaurant tickets, train tickets etc.
+Some phone manufacturers provide a "wallet" system where you can store your various payment cards as well as your loyalty cards, restaurant tickets, train tickets etc.

-Compare the services offered by each application before deciding.
+Compare the services included in each application before deciding.

 Is it risky to pay with your smartphone or watch?